eunomatix/browsermon/docs/Troubeshoot.md

 ### How to run troubleshooter?

-Troubleshooter script is available on GitHub, which you can download and run:
+Troubleshooter script is available on GitHub with release, which you can download and run:

+For Linux:

+`./browsermon_ts.sh troubleshoot --logs-dir <logs directory>`

+For Windows:

-`python browsermon.py troubleshoot --logs-dir <logs directory>`
+`.\browsermon_ts.exe troubleshoot --logs-dir <logs directory>`

+Appropriate Execution policy might need to be set before running the script on windows.

 BrowserMon troubleshooter comes with `procmon` (Process Monitor).
 The troubleshooter uses it to monitor real-time file system, Registry, and process/thread activity of BrowserMon process.
 This is only supported on Windows.